Montessori Overview

 Mary Raber is conveniently located in the central section of Columbia City.
 This outstanding facility has been renovated for the Montessori program.
 The school boasts eighteen large classrooms with sinks and allows ample space for the specialized and unique materials and school equipment for Montessori lessons.
 In addition to retrofitting classrooms for the unique Montessori program, a newly designed playground and an area to add a garden were added.

-The facility will be newly renovated for the Montessori program and features eighteen large classrooms with sinks.
+The facility has been newly renovated for the Montessori program and features eighteen classrooms with sinks.
 Along with specialized spaces for STEM (Science, Engineering, Technology, and Math), fine arts, and music, Mary Raber School is easily the best choice to promote the Montessori model.

 Transportation